sdgathman/milter/README.md

 # milter

+This repo has three python milter packages.

+## bms
 This is the original application that drove the need for pymilter, and then pydspam, pygossip, pyspf, pydkim.
 It is very effective,and used on dozens of production mail servers.
 But it is kind of "hacky", with features added by busy mail admins without enough thought toward ease of configuration by new users.
 Even if you don't install it, I recommend it as a rich source of examples of real life use of pymilter and other email related python packages.

 The driving principle is authentication and reputation.
 For instance, when banning a domain, you don't just ban the domain, but